banner

 ... omitted parts

-// After re-entering, argv contains the string second_stage
+// Upon re-entry, argv contains the string second_stage

 int main(int argc, char** argv) {